Nutrition and Dietetics BSc (Hons) – 2020 entry

 - Dietitian, Athlete Mannies.

-Additionally, upon graduation you will be eligible to register with the Health Care and Professions Council (HCPC) as a registered dietitian.
+Additionally, upon graduation you’ll be eligible to register with the Health Care and Professions Council as a registered dietitian.

 Academic year structure

 The academic year is divided into two semesters of 15 weeks each.
 Each semester consists of a period of teaching, revision/directed learning and assessment.

 The University operates a credit framework for all taught programmes based on a 15-credit tariff.
 Modules can be either 15, 30, 45 or 60 credits.